trabalong/Savage_Project/README.md

 ## Data

 - `data.csv` dataset with all the fights of company between 1994 and 2021.
-Each fight has information about the event, the fighters, their features and the measurements which were obtained in the fight.
+Each fight has information about the event, the fighters, their features and the measurements that were obtained in the fight.
 - `raw_fighter_details.csv`
 - `ufc_fighters_official.csv`
 - `ufc_fighters_styles.csv`